jdigger/git-process/README.md

 * If you want to use a different integration branch other than "`master`", set the "`gitProcess.integrationBranch`" configuration value. (e.g., "`git config gitProcess.integrationBranch my-integ-branch`")
 * This tries to respond "intelligently" to the use of 'rerere'.
 * By default the first server name reported by `git remote` is used as the server/remote name.
 Since most projects only have a single remote (i.e., "origin") this works most of the time.
 But if you have multiple remotes and want to explicitly set it, use the `gitProcess.remoteName` configuration option.
+* `git pull-request` shows the URL for the pull request after creating it on the server.
+Most terminal programs let you click on it to open it in your browser. (e.g., Cmd-Click on OSX.)

 # F.A.Q. #